Amy Duggar In ‘Marriage Boot Camp,’ Talks Being Abused By Male Relative

 — rv associates (@ativirz) February 4, 2017

-In the outburst, which happened during episode 5 of the show, Amy Duggar told her husband that he treats her like a child and “it sucks.”
+In the outburst, which happened during Episode 5 of the show, Amy Duggar told her husband that he treats her like a child and “it sucks.”
 Then she went on to compare their post-argument sex life to “rape.”

 “It sucks being treated like a child.
 When you treat me like a child, I feel like I’m being raped by an older man.
 It sucks being treated like a child.
 If you treat me like a child, then we’re not gonna have sex – end of the story.”